• Skip to primary navigation

 • 2 medium sweet potatoes

-• 2 ears of corn (remove corn from cob)
+• 2 medium ears of fresh corn (corn removed from the cob)

 Instructions

-• Poke a few holes in the sweet potatoes with a fork and place them in a bowl.
-Cover with a wet paper towel and place in the microwave for 6-10 minutes (depending on the size of the potatoes and strength of your microwave).
-Remove when sweet potatoes are tender and let cool.
+• Poke a few holes in the sweet potatoes with a fork and place them on a microwave safe plate.
+Cover with a damp paper towel and microwave for 5-8 minutes, until tender throughout.
+Let cool for a few minutes.

-• While potatoes are cooking, whip up your aquafaba aioli.
-Place liquid from beans, vinegar, mustard, and pinch of salt in a cup that fits your immersion blender (or a regular blender would work fine too – just more to clean up!).
-Blend, and then add in oil at a trickling pace while continuing to blend.
-Add as much oil as you need to get a creamy dressing-like consistency (but thinner than mayo).
-Stir in garlic and cilantro and set aside in the fridge.
+• While sweet potatoes are cooking, prepare the aquafaba aioli.
+Place the liquid from the canned chickpeas, mustard, vinegar, garlic, and salt in a large cup that will fit the stick of an immersion blender.
+Use the immersion blender to blend, then add the oil at a trickling pace while continuing to blend.
+When done, it should form a creamy dressing-like consistency (but thinner than mayo).
+Stir in cilantro and set aside in the fridge for now.

 Notes